 Something else we’re passionate about is protecting the environment, because the negative effects of Climate Change are becoming more and more obvious.
 It’s clear we’re not talking about changes that will occur in the distant future, we’re talking about today.
 Whether it’s Hurricane Irma, the dying out of the Great Barrier Reef (the largest natural eco-system in the world) or the record-setting fires we’re experiencing in California, it’s clear that the situation is critical.
 Traveling by plane, car or even train can create significant amounts of pollution, thereby making the environment worse, so what is eco travel?
-How are we going to travel sustainably?
+Or an eco-tour?
+How are we going to travel in a sustainable way?

 Well, think exploratory expedition of the urban jungle and do a tour with The Real Los Angeles Tours.
 All of our experiences are 100% sustainable, being based around walking, cycling and/or public transport, so they’re all, effectively, eco tours.
 It happens to be the best way to learn about and experience a city, which is why we’ve always done it that way since we first launched, in 2013.
 This is the whole idea of eco travel, to always create minimal, or no, pollution when traveling and mitigate whatever emissions we do create.

 However, we wanted to go further, so in 2017 we partnered with Climate Cents, a Los Angeles based non-profit that does amazing work right here in Southern California.
-It’s a great example of how the climate crisis affects so many elements of society The projects that we’ve supported include fitting solar panels on youth homeless shelters in Venice, restoring kelp forests in Santa Monica Bay and tree-planting to create urban forests in the San Fernando Valley.
-We contribute a percentage of our annual revenue to Climate Cents and since partnering with them we’ve raised over $3,000.
+It’s a great example of how the climate crisis affects so many elements of society.
+The projects that we’ve supported include fitting solar panels at youth homeless shelters in Venice, restoring kelp forests in Santa Monica Bay and tree-planting to create urban forests in the San Fernando Valley.
+We donate $1 for every guest that is booked on a tour to Climate Cents, and since partnering with them we’ve raised over $3,000.

-Unfortunately, doing something positive about the environment doesn’t end with coming on a tour with us, even if it is an eco tour, but it’s not always clear what actions we can take.
+Unfortunately, doing something positive about the environment doesn’t end with coming on an eco-friendly tour with us, however it’s not always clear what actions we can take.
 Climate Change is such an enormous, multi-faceted, problem that it’s easy to feel that there’s nothing that we can do, as individuals, that would make any difference.
 Luckily, that isn’t the case – because there’s lots we can achieve on our own.
 If you think about it every single movement in human history started with just an individual, so why shouldn’t this one start with you?